SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Select Gmail Account

-- Once you select your preferred Gmail Account and given Zapier access to your emails, you will need to click the test button to make sure your email is working with Zapier.
-Now that you see Success!
-You can click the Continue button.
+- Once you selected your preferred Gmail Account and given Zapier access to your emails, you will need to click the test button to make sure your email is working with Zapier.
+Now that you see success you can click the continue button.

- Note: Later on make sure you choose the Google Drive account associated with the same Gmail Account you just chose.
+*Note: Later on make sure you choose the Google Drive account associated with the same Gmail Account you just chose.*

 ### Set Up Gmail Email

-- Select: Inbox

-- By clicking on drop the down arrow on the right hand side of the box that has a sub-header that says "Label/Mailbox".
+- Select: "Inbox" By clicking on drop the down arrow on the right-hand side of the box that has a sub-header that says "Label/Mailbox."

 ### “Test Gmail

-- In order for the test to be succesful, you must have a new email in your inbox.
-If you don’t you can always send yourself an email.
+- For the test to be successful, you must have a new email in your inbox.
+If you don’t, you can always send yourself an email.
 Example: Joe85@gmail.com to Joe85@gmail.com

 ----------